zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 #### Important on iOS

-In a similar way to Android, you need to register the custom url scheme within iOS to be able to use custom redirect schemes.
+In a similar way to Android, you need to register the custom URL scheme within iOS to be able to use custom redirect schemes.

 In the `Info.plist` file of the Runner project, you can add the `CFBundleTypeRole` and the `CFBundleUrlSchemes`.

 ```xml title="<projectRoot>/ios/Runner/Info.plist"